Learning in the Early Years

 We have created a reading spine of high quality texts that we consider to be essential reading for EYFS children because of their structure and language and ultimately because of the lasting enjoyment they bring.
 We also engage our children with non-fiction, poetry and nursery rhymes across the areas of learning.
 We use the Talk for Writing approach to plan for whole-class Literacy, Language & Communication.
 This approach empowers our children to become storytellers and confident writers by embedding story patterns, language structures and key vocabulary.

-Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
+Developing a strong grounding in numbers is essential so that all children develop the necessary building blocks to excel mathematically.
 We use White Rose as a tool for planning Mathematics in Reception and our Nursery curriculum is also based around the knowledge and skills required to succeed in Reception and beyond.
 Our children are provided frequently with multiple opportunities to apply and build on their understanding of number through the use of manipulatives and hands-on practical activities and games.
 Through enhanced provision activities and open investigative opportunities, our children are also able to develop their spatial reasoning skills.
 Our EYFS team are excellent at modelling positive learning attitudes and interest towards mathematics.
 We support children to look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes.

 Our EYFS curriculum is organised into terms with three big questions and underpinned by core experiences –